Green Cove Springs Homes for Sale

-Everything a buyer needs to know about Green Cove Springs, the fast-growing riverfront town on the west bank of the St. Johns River that has become Clay County's new-construction frontier, in the 32043 ZIP.
-Known for its historic mineral springs and small-town core, its explosion of master-planned communities, its A-rated Clay schools, and prices well below the rest of the region, Green Cove Springs is where buyers find the most new-home choice and the most affordable entry in the area.
-This guide covers the growth, the communities, the prices, the schools, the historic core, the HOA and CDD picture, the commute, and the honest trade-offs.
+Green Cove Springs is the fast-growing riverfront town on the west bank of the St. Johns River that has become Clay County's new-construction frontier.
+Historic mineral springs and a small-town core sit alongside an explosion of master-planned communities, A-rated Clay schools, and the most affordable entry in the region.

 Ready to make a move?